 We have a team of six outreach workers.
 We identify medium- to high-risk young adults, 14- to 26-year-olds, who are known to either engage in violence or who could be drawn into it.
 We develop relationships with them, identify their needs, and connect them to community-based agencies that can address these needs.
 We’ve served about 700 youth since 2012.
 That number doesn't include young people who've benefited from the Mayor’s Summer Youth Employment Program.
 Not everyone we help has been affected by violence; we also help young people who are at-risk and just want an opportunity to succeed in life.

-DE: Do you feel that the City has a big enough outreach team?
+Q: Do you feel that the city has a big enough outreach team?